sendgrid/docs/source/User_Guide/Marketing_Campaigns/design_editor.md

 {% endanchor h3 %}

 1. From the left-hand navigation, select **Marketing**, and then click **Campaigns**.
 1. Click **Create Campaign**.

-   To create a campaign using an existing campaign, find the campaign you want to use and click the action menu next to the campaign and then select Edit or Duplicate.
+   <br>To create a campaign using an existing campaign, find the campaign you want to use and click the action menu next to the campaign and then select Edit or Duplicate.

    ![]({{root_url}}/images/duplicate_campaign.png)